nusdbsystem/Hybrid-Blockchain-Database-Systems/README.md

 # Hybrid Blockchain Database Systems

-This repository contains the code and instructions to reproduce the experiments presented in the paper "Hybrid Blockchain Database Systems: Design and Performance".
+This branch contains the code and instructions to reproduce the experiments presented in the paper "Hybrid Blockchain Database Systems: Design and Performance".

 ## Reproduce